-The chilling monument, built to honor the memory of Franco, Spain's former dictator.
+This is a chilling monument built to honor the memory of Franco, Spain's former dictator.

-Famous for its 'hanging houses' - dwellings built over the sides of cliffs!
+Cuenca is famous for its hanging houses, also known as dwellings built over the sides of cliffs.

 Visit one of Spain's two most famous wine regions.

-A 12th century cathedral and a historic train journey there.
+This is a 12th-century cathedral and a historic train journey can be taken here.